-If you are traveling with a radiation monitor, it is recommended that you also bring a control monitor.
+If you are travelling with a radiation monitor, it is recommended that you also bring a control monitor.

 What should I do if I need to travel with my monitor?